 Get a GoHenry prepaid debit card

 GoHenry gives your teen access to a broad range of financial education tools with the in-app Money Missions.
-Here teens can watch videos and take quizzes to learn about investing, saving, compound interest, spending, and more.
-This means when the time comes for teens to go off to university and get access to their savings account funds, they will already have the money skills they need to manage their savings wisely.
+Here teens can watch videos and take quizzes to learn about saving, compound interest, spending, and more.
+This means when the time comes for teens to go off to college and get access to their savings account funds, they will already have the money skills they need to manage their savings wisely.